The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Related Work

-The application of personalized generative systems affects copyright and authorship declaration.
-Copyright and intellectual property attribution with AI is a pressing issue from a legal perspective \cite{pihlajarinne_aigenerated_2019,sturm_artificial_2019,franceschelli2022copyright}.
-Previously, these rights were attributed to natural persons or organizations, and there is an ongoing debate whether a computer algorithm or the developers of an algorithm can also claim them \cite{asay_independent_2020,ihalainen_computer_2018,samuelson_ai_2020}.
-Legislation for computer-generated work also differs between countries, crediting the humans working with an algorithm, the developers of an algorithm, or arguing that no copyright can be granted \cite{samuelson_ai_2020}.
-Moreover, aspects such as the copyright of training data need to be considered \cite{franceschelli2022copyright}.
-For example, there was a recent lawsuit against using copyrighted material for training the code-generation model Codepilot\footnote{\url{https://www.theverge.com/2022/11/8/23446821/microsoft-openai-github-copilot-class-action-lawsuit-ai-copyright-violation-training-data}}.
+Adding personalized generative AI models to this mix further complicates authorship declarations.
+On the one side, copyright and intellectual property become a debated legal issue \cite{pihlajarinne_aigenerated_2019,sturm_artificial_2019,franceschelli2022copyright} where computer algorithms or their developers but also creators of the training data may hold rights to the content \cite{asay_independent_2020,ihalainen_computer_2018,samuelson_ai_2020,franceschelli2022copyright}.
+Rights allocation may indeed be entirely subjective, as evidenced by strikingly different legislation across countries \cite{samuelson_ai_2020}.
+Developers of generative AI, on the other side, assign all rights to their users.
 OpenAI states that their customers using the text-generation model GPT-3 or the image-generation model DALL·E possess full rights over the produced content\footnote{\url{https://openai.com/api/policies/sharing-publication/\#content-co-authored-with-the-openai-api-policy}}, including commercial use.
-Texts generated by GPT-3 must be attributed to the user's name or their company and it must be stated that the content is AI-generated.
-OpenAI, on the other hand, retains all rights, titles, and interests in the language model behind GPT-3 and its API.
+According to their guidelines, texts generated by GPT-3 must be attributed to the user's name or their company.
+It must be stated that the content is AI-generated, but OpenAI retains all rights, titles, and interests in the language model itself.